Boiled potatoes in the microwave: Ready in 10 minutes!

 Have you ever thought about boiling potatoes without pots and without waiting for the water to boil?
-With the microwave, you can do it in just a few minutes, saving time and energy!
-This method is not only incredibly practical for a dinner-saving side dish but also allows you to better preserve vitamins and minerals, preventing them from dispersing in cooking water.
-Find out how to achieve soft and flavorful potatoes, perfect for mashed potatoes, gnocchi, or salads.
+With the microwave you can do it in just a few minutes, saving time and energy!
+This method is not only incredibly convenient for a last-minute side dish, but it also helps better preserve vitamins and minerals, preventing them from leaching into the cooking water.
+Learn how to get soft and flavorful potatoes, perfect for mashed potatoes, gnocchi, or salads.
 All ready in 10 minutes!

 Boiled Potatoes in the Microwave